 - The tension of the spool needs to be adjusted for different lures

-- Comes with a higher price tag
+- It comes with a higher price tag

 - Not suitable for lightweight lures